Bridget Jones: Mad About the Boy: Release

 Bridget Jones: Mad About the Boy began its international rollout on 12 February 2025 in countries such as Belgium, France and Switzerland, with StudioCanal distributing the film in France.
 On 13 February, the film was released in cinemas in the United Kingdom and Ireland by Universal Pictures and in the United States on the streaming service Peacock.

+Home media

+The film was released on Blu-ray and DVD on 13 May 2025 by Universal Pictures Home Entertainment.

 Reception

 Box office

-The film made $35.5 million from 71 countries in its international opening weekend, with the largest markets being the United Kingdom and Ireland ($14.8 million), Australia ($3.3 million), and France ($3.3 million).
+Bridget Jones: Mad About the Boy made $35.5 million from 71 countries on its international opening weekend, with the largest markets being the United Kingdom and Ireland ($14.8 million), Australia ($3.3 million), and France ($3.3 million).
 By its second weekend, the film had a global gross of $67.6 million, including $34.5 million in the UK, $6 million in Australia, $4.2 million in Poland, $3.3 million in the Netherlands, and $1.9 million in Spain.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 72 out of 100, based on 27 critics, indicating "generally favorable" reviews.